mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

 kernel subsystem which can be communicated with using netlink sockets.
 These families may offer functionality such as:

-- `NETLINK_ROUTE`: manipulation of Linux’s network interfaces, routes, IP addresses, etc.
+- `NETLINK_ROUTE`: manipulation of Linux's network interfaces, routes, IP addresses, etc.
 - `NETLINK_GENERIC`: a building block for simplified addition of new netlink families, like nl80211, Open vSwitch, etc.